-Internally, the kernel represents fcntl locks as ranges, to minimize the size of the representation.
+Internally, the kernel represents POSIX locks as ranges (in the mathematical sense), to minimize the size of the representation.
 Automatic split and merge of ranges is performed when needed.

-Figure: taking a write lock in between a previously read-lock-ed range
+Figure : taking a write lock in between a previously read-lock-ed range